215th Street station: Station layout

 This elevated station has two side platforms and three tracks with the center track not used in revenue service.
+The station is served by the 1 at all times and is between Marble Hill–225th Street to the north and 207th Street to the south.
 Both platforms have beige windscreens and dark canopies in the center, which were replaced as part of a renovation project in 2012.
 At either ends of the platforms, black steel waist-high fences are installed.
 The station name plates are in the standard black with white lettering.

 The 1991 artwork here is called Elevated Nature I-IV by Wopo Holup.
 It consists of two concrete panels with wooden frames on the southbound platform's station house.
 Each panel consists of eight squares depicting tree limbs.
 This artwork is also located at four other stations on this line.

 The station is near the northern end of the 207th Street Yard, which includes the 215th Street Signal Shop, and the MTA Buses Kingsbridge Depot which is just slightly north of this station.
 It is also four blocks along 218th Street from Inwood Hill Park and, also on 218th Street, provides access to Columbia University's Baker Field athletic complex, as well as the Allen Hospital, a satellite facility of NewYork–Presbyterian Hospital.
 North of the station, the line crosses over the Harlem River Ship Canal via the Broadway Bridge into the mainland of New York.